resurfaceio/logger-python/README.md

 # resurfaceio-logger-python
-&copy; 2016-2019 Resurface Labs Inc.

-Logging usage of Python cloud apps, with user privacy by design.
+Logging usage of Python-based services, with user privacy by design.

 ## Contents